abhinavsriram/intern-helper/README.md

 - How do we make a plug-in that could work on all browsers?
 - What if a form tag is similar but not as expected?
 How can we deal with this issue?

+**HTA Approval (dpark20):** Approved.
+Make sure there is good depth to the algorithms!
+Be sure to make your project different from what has already been done.

+Good ideas!
+Looking forward to seeing what you make.

 ### Idea 3
 We think our idea 2 can be split off into two ideas, depending since it may be difficult to take on the entire project with the two major components.